 The CSN Foundation views art as a powerful driver of social development.
-Through a wide range of cultural initiatives, the Foundation delivers meaningful artistic experiences that positively impact children, youth, and adults.
+Through a wide range of cultural initiatives, that positively impact children, youth, and adults.

 Garoto Cidadão

 Children and teenagers supported by Social Assistance Reference Centers (CRAS) in partner cities participate in music, theater, dance, and visual arts activities outside regular school hours through the CSN Foundation's Garoto Cidadão program.
 This social and cultural initiative supports the personal and social development of youth aged 9 to 18 who are living in vulnerable conditions.